jez321/jez321.github.io/_posts/2020-05-19-essential-vscode-shortcuts.md

 categories: ide vscode
 ---

 [Visual Studio Code](https://code.visualstudio.com/) is one of the most popular IDE's for web development these days and as with any IDE, knowing a few simple keyboard shortcuts can lessen frustration and improve your efficiency greatly.
-Here are what I consider the essential keyboard shortcuts you should know.
+Here are what I consider the essential keyboard shortcuts you must know.

 ## The Basics